 How much does it cost?

-When you get a divorce or dissolution, you’ll have to pay court costs but you may be able to get help if you’re on certain benefits or your savings and income are below a certain amount.
+When you get a divorce or dissolution, you’ll have to pay court costs.
+You may be able to get help with costs if you’re on certain benefits or your savings and income are below a certain amount.
 If you take legal advice you’ll also have to pay legal fees.
 The amount depends on how much work the solicitor does for you and what they charge.
 They may offer a fixed price service or charge by the hour.

 If you and your ex-partner both agree and your finances are straightforward, you could have a do-it-yourself divorce or dissolution with little or no involvement from a solicitor.
 This is the cheapest option.
 You’ll still need to go through the formal legal process and it’s a good idea to have at least one meeting with a specialist family lawyer as there may be things you haven’t considered.
 They can make sure that any agreement is legally binding and that you’ve understood the full implications.